milanaryal/milanaryal.github.io/_posts/2015/2015-11-07-self-hosting-google-web-fonts.md

 > Sleep better at night, especially if you're a web developer.

-You have to work a little hard to self-host Google web fonts.
-Google Fonts does provide local '.ttf' font files but does not provide necessary CSS and web font files with format like '.woff', '.woff2', etc. which is necessary.
+You have to work a little hard to self-host Google web fonts because Google does not provide any direct links to download all the popular font formats `.eot`, `.woff`, `.woff2`, `.ttf` and `.svg` files and a customized CSS for self-hosting them.

-So following web tools will help you to host Google web fonts on your own server:
+So to fix this problem following web tools will help you to host Google web fonts on your own server:

 #### [Google web fonts helper](http://google-webfonts-helper.herokuapp.com/fonts)